sumiyurup/jekyll-theme/_posts/2023-03-22-balancing-work-and-life-freelancing-strategies.md

 trending: false
 popular: false
 layout: post
+author: Mugabi Mwanje
 ---

-*I’ve been writing a lot about [the threat of a major war in Asia](https://www.noahpinion.blog/p/americans-are-still-not-worried-enough), but I haven’t written much about Japan’s role in that equation.
+_I’ve been writing a lot about [the threat of a major war in Asia](https://www.noahpinion.blog/p/americans-are-still-not-worried-enough), but I haven’t written much about Japan’s role in that equation.
 And yet Japan would be at the very center of such a war.
 A Chinese seizure of Taiwan would [put Japan’s security in grave danger](https://thediplomat.com/2024/05/yes-japan-will-defend-taiwan/).
-Here’s a translated quote from a Chinese PLA officer [training manual](https://globaltaiwan.org/2020/12/fortnightly-review-v-5-issue-24/):*
+Here’s a translated quote from a Chinese PLA officer [training manual](https://globaltaiwan.org/2020/12/fortnightly-review-v-5-issue-24/):_

-> *As soon as Taiwan is reunified with Mainland China, Japan’s maritime lines of communication will fall completely within the striking ranges of China’s fighters and bombers…Japan’s economic activity and war-making potential will be basically destroyed…blockades can cause sea shipments to decrease and can even create a famine within the Japanese islands.*
+> _As soon as Taiwan is reunified with Mainland China, Japan’s maritime lines of communication will fall completely within the striking ranges of China’s fighters and bombers…Japan’s economic activity and war-making potential will be basically destroyed…blockades can cause sea shipments to decrease and can even create a famine within the Japanese islands._

-*And China’s ambassador to Japan [recently said](https://x.com/Joel_P_Atkinson/status/1793424845356839304) that “once the country of Japan is tied to the tanks plotting to split China, the Japanese people will be brought into the fire.”*
+_And China’s ambassador to Japan [recently said](https://x.com/Joel_P_Atkinson/status/1793424845356839304) that “once the country of Japan is tied to the tanks plotting to split China, the Japanese people will be brought into the fire.”_

-*Given the extreme imminent danger, Japan’s defense policy going forward seems extremely important.
-I suggested that the country should [deploy nuclear weapons](https://www.noahpinion.blog/p/japan-and-south-korea-need-nuclear), but there are probably plenty of other things the country’s leaders can do with regards to their conventional military capabilities.*
+_Given the extreme imminent danger, Japan’s defense policy going forward seems extremely important.
+I suggested that the country should [deploy nuclear weapons](https://www.noahpinion.blog/p/japan-and-south-korea-need-nuclear), but there are probably plenty of other things the country’s leaders can do with regards to their conventional military capabilities._

-*One person with plenty of ideas is [Jonathan Grady](https://x.com/_JonathanGrady), a founding principal at the consultancy [Canary Group](https://www.canarygroupllc.com/), who has done [strategic analyses](https://www.cnbc.com/quad-summit-and-china-game-theory-predictions-for-the-future-of-the-quad/) of [the Quad’s role](https://www.youtube.com/watch?app=desktop&v=7sTDJzc76rU) in Asian security and who sometimes writes about [Japanese defense policy](https://asia.nikkei.com/Opinion/To-pay-for-defense-buildup-Kishida-must-act-swiftly-on-taxes).
-In this guest post, he explains some of the economic and political hurdles Japan will have to overcome in order to continue its defense buildup and ensure its own security.*
+_One person with plenty of ideas is [Jonathan Grady](https://x.com/_JonathanGrady), a founding principal at the consultancy [Canary Group](https://www.canarygroupllc.com/), who has done [strategic analyses](https://www.cnbc.com/quad-summit-and-china-game-theory-predictions-for-the-future-of-the-quad/) of [the Quad’s role](https://www.youtube.com/watch?app=desktop&v=7sTDJzc76rU) in Asian security and who sometimes writes about [Japanese defense policy](https://asia.nikkei.com/Opinion/To-pay-for-defense-buildup-Kishida-must-act-swiftly-on-taxes).
+In this guest post, he explains some of the economic and political hurdles Japan will have to overcome in order to continue its defense buildup and ensure its own security._

 #### Japan Must Soon Decide on Major Defense Buildup